a philanthropist doing good

-Mr. Sanford’s $400 million gift to Sanford Health in 2007 — which stands as the largest known donation ever given to a U.S. health care organization — transformed the small regional provider into one of the largest rural health systems in the nation.
+Mr. Sanford’s $400 million gift to Sanford Health in 2007 transformed the small regional provider into one of the largest rural health systems in the nation.

 The Life of a Giver

 Though Mr. Sanford’s impact has been immeasurable, his life started off humbly.
-He was raised in a working-class family in St. Paul, Minnesota, and at just 4 years old lost his mother Edith to breast cancer.
-Growing up, he stocked shelves and swept floors to help his family get by.
+He was raised in a working-class neighborhood in St. Paul, Minnesota, and at just 4 years old lost his mother, Edith, to breast cancer.
+Growing up, he stocked shelves and swept floors in his father’s business.

 After graduating from the University of Minnesota, he went on to work in sales and eventually establish and grow multiple prosperous companies including Contech Inc., Threshold Ventures and First PREMIER Bank.

-Following his claim to multi-million-dollar fame, Mr. Sanford began to think about how to share his legacy.
-Remembering the hardships he endured, including the devastating loss of his mother and losing his father, William, to heart disease, he grew passionate about creating a healthier, more hopeful future for children.
+After achieving business success, Mr. Sanford began to think about how to share his legacy.
+Remembering the hardships he endured, including the devastating loss of his mother and losing his father to heart disease, he grew passionate about creating a healthier, more hopeful future for children.
 This is where his health care giving legacy began.

 A Transformative Gift